tendermint/tendermint/spec/abci++/abci++_methods.md

     * The height and time values match the values from the header of the proposed block.
     * The Application can use `RequestFinalizeBlock.decided_last_commit` and `RequestFinalizeBlock.misbehavior`
       to determine rewards and punishments for the validators.
-    * The application must execute the transactions in full, in the order they appear in `RequestFinalizeBlock.txs`, before returning control to Tendermint.
+    * The Application executes the transactions in `RequestFinalizeBlock.txs` deterministically, according to the rules set up by the Application, before returning control to Tendermint.
       Alternatively, it can commit the candidate state corresponding to the same block previously executed via `PrepareProposal` or `ProcessProposal`.
     * `ResponseFinalizeBlock.tx_results[i].Code == 0` only if the _i_-th transaction is fully valid.
     * In next-block execution mode, the Application must provide values for `ResponseFinalizeBlock.app_hash`, `ResponseFinalizeBlock.tx_results`, `ResponseFinalizeBlock.validator_updates`, and